When I buy beef labeled as grass-fed, does that mean it’s more nutrient-dense & healthy?

 Why does choosing nutrient-dense food with my dollar matter?

-The term “Grass-fed beef” describes meat from cattle that ate grass at the beginning of its lifecycle
+The term “Grass-fed beef” describes meat from cattle that ate grass at the beginning of their lifecycle

 “Grass-finished beef” comes from cattle that ate nothing but grass and forage for their entire lives.